boravan/EDXC50-Project1/README.md

 Usage of :
- - Routes
+ - Routing
- - Inheritence
+ - Inheritence of html pages
- - HTML templating with render_template
+ - Templates with render_template
  - Jinja2
  - Linking pages with url_for()
  - Variables to render (like props)